m-a-r-c-e-l-i-n-o/nutra-mock/README.md

 import Path from 'path'
 import Foo, { Bar } from '../../src/foo.js'

-const Mock = NutraMock.getEntry('./src/some-file.js') // Path is relative to cwd
+const Mock = NutraMock.getEntry('src/some-file.js')
+// THe path is relative to current working directory, do not include "./" or "."

 describe ('Foo', () => {
     it ('should initially not mock Foo\'s "Path" dependency', () => {